s3xysteak/fnclip/src/functions/vue/createProvider/index.md

 })

 // father component
 const { x } = useTestProvider()
 ```

 You can also customize inject function.
 You should rarely use it; it's typically employed only when you need to process the inject function.
-For data processing similar to the example, the handling should be completed within the first parameter.
+For data processing similar to the example, the handling should be completed within the setup function.

 ```ts
 createProvider(() => ref(0), (key) => {